OpenVQE/OpenVQE/README.md

 ---------------
 The code is based on the well documented code of `myqlm-fermion` framework [link](https://myqlm.github.io/).
 The main functions are documented in the code base.
-For more information, please refer to our paper that wil be published soon (the link to be provided).
+For more information, please refer to our paper:
+> *Open Source Variational Quantum Eigensolver Extension of the Quantum Learning Machine (QLM) for Quantum Chemistry.
+M. Haidar,  M. J. Rančić, T. Ayral, Y. Maday, J.-P. Piquemal, WIREs Comp.
+Mol.
+Sci., 2023, e1664 (Open Access)
+DOI: 10.1002/wcms.1664*

 How to cite
 -----------